-We review your application based on two competitive assessments of your academic preparedness for the programs you have applied to.
+We review your application based on two competitive assessments of your academic preparedness for the degrees you have applied to.

 1. Your grades

-Your UBC admission average is calculated on the courses required for the UBC program you’re applying to.
+Your UBC admission average is calculated on the courses required for the UBC degree you’re applying to.
 Which courses we use to calculate this average depends on:

 - where you go to school (your home province or country); and

-- which UBC program and campus you are applying to.
+- which UBC degree and campus you are applying to.